German conservatives quarrel over stimulus package to counter coronavirus

 But Ralph Brinkhaus, parliamentary leader of Merkel’s conservative CDU/CSU bloc, told reporters he did not see an urgent need to rush any decision.

-“We’re not sharing the opinion of the finance minister that we need a fiscal stimulus package now,” Brinkhaus added.
+“We do not share the opinion of the finance minister that we need a fiscal stimulus package now,” Brinkhaus added.

+Economy Minister Peter Altmaier, a conservative, said on Tuesday the government was ready to help small- and mid-sized firms affected by the virus to bridge sudden liquidity problems and avoid lay-offs through existing labor market instruments.

+Coalition parties were also eyeing additional measures to reduce the tax burden for companies and increase incentives to boost investment by the private sector, Altmaier said.

 Merkel’s conservatives have long resisted calls at home and abroad to spend more, despite record-low borrowing costs and an economy close to recession.